hydrafpv/irc-laprf-gateway/README.md

 The advertised service is `_immersionrc._tcp.`.

 # ToDos
+- Expose a BLE Service (on supported devices) to change the WiFi SSID / PASS
 - Control port to adjust the IP address of the Timer over the network